Regulatory actions for July 18, 2024

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Restore Medical.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Aicuris, Atara, Longeveron, Mabwell, Orexo.

 Briefs